giuseppe-messi/giuseppe-messi/README.md

 - **[Optimistic UI Sandbox](https://github.com/giuseppe-messi/optimistic-ui-sandbox)**: a frontend project focused on state management, mocked APIs, and optimistic UI updates.

-Feel free to jump to any section using the links above!
+Feel free to jump to any repos using the links above!

 ---

-### 🗃️ Other Repositories
+### 🗃️ Other Repos

 I also maintain several smaller projects and experiments: